tubearchivist/tubearchivist/README.md

   - Takes an optional volume at **/data** to make your configuration changes permanent.

 ## Getting Started
 1. Go through the **settings** page and look at the available options.
-Particularly set *Download Format* to you desired video quality before downloading.
+Particularly set *Download Format* to your desired video quality before downloading.
 2. Subscribe to some of your favourite Youtube channels on the **channels** page.
-3. On the **downloads** page, click on *Rescan subscriptions* to add videos from the subscribed channels to your Download queue or click on *Add to download queue* to manually add Video IDs or links.
+3. On the **downloads** page, click on *Rescan subscriptions* to add videos from the subscribed channels to your Download queue or click on *Add to download queue* to manually add Video IDs, links, channels or playlists.
 4. Click on *Download queue* and let Tube Archivist to it's thing.
 5. Enjoy your archived collection!